RefaelEX/pw-docker/README.md

-## A Sample project of running playwright tests with html report using docker
+## A Sample project of running playwright tests with HTML report using docker

 #### Run Tests :
   1. start docker